cobusc/techtalk_201305_postgresql/README.md

 * *Continuous Protection* keeps data safe on Heroku Postgres.
 Every change to your data is written to write-ahead logs, which are shipped to multi-datacenter, high-durability storage.
 In the unlikely event of unrecoverable hardware failure, these logs can be automatically 'replayed' to recover the database to within seconds of its last known state.
 * Databases on Heroku Postgres can be used from anywhere and with any Postgres client.
 Apps can connect to Heroku Postgres from Heroku, Google App Engine, Microsoft Azure, Cloud Foundry, EC2, or from your local computer.
 PostgreSQL is supported by most modern programming languages - including Perl, Python, Ruby, Scala, Go, Tcl, C/C++, Java, .Net, and Javascript.
 It is even available via ODBC.
 * There are 8 Heroku Postgres plans.
 The plans vary primarily by the size of their data cache.
 Queries made from cached data are 100-1000x faster than from the full data set.
 Well engineered, high performance, web applications will have 99% or more of their queries be served from cache.
 Heroku Postgres databases are self-optimizing; they automatically keep frequently accessed data in cache.
-* *Automated Health Checks* Around the clock, Heroku Postgres performs a battery of health checks on every database in operation.
+* *Automated Health Checks* Heroku Postgres performs a battery of health checks on every database in operation.
 These checks ensure that the database is online and working properly.
-You can sleep well, knowing that if a problem is detected, our 24/7 on-call team is immediately dispatched and our automated recovery software can have you back online in minutes, even in the event of catastrophic hardware failure.
-* Creating production-ready relational databases systems has never been this easy.
-Forget servers.
-Forget software packages.
-And forget ever having to worry about maintenance tasks.
-Heroku does all the hard work of maintaining it while you focus on building software.
-Creating a database requires just a single click, and are available in two minutes.